IsmailSalehCode/desktop-break-reminder/README.md

    - The timer is running.
    - The timer is paused.

+**TODOs**
-**What am I working on?** Implementations of requirements 1. and 5. can conflict with each other.
+- Implementations of requirements 1. and 5. can conflict with each other.
+Resolve that.
+- New setting: Auto-start on user login?

-After I resolve this issue, an installer will be provided in a public repo.
+After I finish all TODOs an installer will be provided in a public repo.
 The `README.MD` of the public repo will have a manual with screenshots of the app.